 Source: BJSM, Smith et al (2017)

-However, as with most things getting some people to do painful exercises or tasks is not a panacea or suitable for everyone, and so some caution is warranted in some populations.
-Repeated exposure to painful stimuli can be great in developing habituation to pain, but it can also create increased sensitisation to it (ref, ref, ref).
-It appears that some populations do not get the same top down inhibiting central responses with painful stimulus and so we do need to recognise this.
+However, as with most things getting some to do painful exercises or tasks may not be best, and some caution is warranted in some populations.
+Repeated exposure to painful stimuli can be great in developing confidence, tolerance and habituation to pain, but it can also create increased sensitisation to it in some (ref, ref, ref).
+It appears that some populations and conditions do not get the same pain inhibiting central responses with painful exercises and so we do need to recognise this.

-Also I dont think we always have to ask patients to do exercises or task that hurt.
-For example if there is a way to do a task or exercise without pain then do it that way.
-Sometimes creating a simple change in position, speed, load can reduce pain and if the task that couldn’t be done is now done.
-But then look to revisit the painful movement or task and see if you can also develop resilience to it through exposure.
+Also, I don’t think we always have to ask chronic pain patients to do exercises or tasks that hurt.
+For example, if there is a way to continue to do a task or exercise without much pain then thats ok at times do.
+Sometimes creating a simple change in position, speed, or load can reduce pain in a task, however, I do think you should always revisit the original painful movement or task at some point and see if you can also develop resilience to it through exposure.